Efficient Simulation of Dynamics in Two-Dimensional Quantum Spin Systems with Isometric Tensor Networks: Algorithm for Isometric TNS

 Another possible way to carry out $\mathrm{DMRG}^{2}$ with isoTNSs is to fix the isometric structure and not to perform MM when one sweeps through the lattice.
 In that case, one has to compute the $N$ and solve for generalized eigenvalue problems.
 One expects better condition numbers comparing to the case without gauge fixing.
 With this approach one can study the representation power of the isoTNSs since there is no truncation involved.
 Our observation is that the isometric condition itself without gauge fixing is still not stable.
 Therefore, for the application in this paper, we consider the former approach instead.

 As a demonstration of both algorithms discussed, we consider the transverse field Ising (TFI) model on the square lattice defined as

 where $\langle i,j \rangle$ denotes the nearest neighbors for site $i,j$.
 We set $J=1$ as the unit.
 In the thermodynamic limit, the TFI model exhibits a quantum phase transition from a symmetry-broken phase to a disordered phase at $g_c \approx 3.044$.
 For benchmark, we consider a square lattice of size $L_x = L_y = 11$ with open boundary condition and $g=3.0$, close to the critical point.
 We compare the ground state energy estimate obtained from the imaginary-time evolution using second-order $\text{TEBD}^2$ and $\text{DMRG}^2$ with the numerically exact results from 1D-DMRG simulation with bond dimension $D=1024$.
-The result is plotted in Fig.~\ref{fig:algorithm-tebd-vs-dmrg}.
-The energy estimates do not go down monotonically with the decrease of step $d\tau$ because of the MM error $\epsilon_\text{MM}$.
+The result is plotted in Fig.~\ref{fig:algorithm-tebd-vs-dmrg}. \rewrite{}{ The bond dimension of the overall isoTNS is denoted by $D$ and we allow the bond dimension in the orthogonality hypersurface to be $\eta$.
+We consider the setup where $\eta=2D$ for $\text{TEBD}^2$ and $\eta=D$ for $\text{DMRG}^2$.} \rewrite{The}{In Fig.~{\ref{fig:algorithm-tebd-vs-dmrg}}a, we show that for $\text{TEBD}^2$ the} energy estimates do not go down monotonically with the decrease of step $d\tau$ because of the MM error $\epsilon_\text{MM}$.
 As described in previous section, the energy error could be fitted with $\Delta E_{\text{TEBD}^2} = a\epsilon_{MM}/d\tau + b d\tau^{2p}$ where $p$ is the order of Trotterization~\cite{zaletel2020isometric}.
 The extrapolated optimal energy estimate is given by the minimum of the fit.
 On the other hand, $\Delta E_{\text{DMRG}^2} \propto \epsilon_\text{MM}$.
-We see in general $\text{DMRG}^2$ has smaller error estimates than the imaginary $\text{TEBD}^2$.
+We see in general $\text{DMRG}^2$ has smaller error estimates than the imaginary $\text{TEBD}^2$\rewrite{.}{ even when we use the same bond dimension $\eta=D$ over the orthogonality hypersurface.} \rewrite{}{We plot the computational runtime in Fig.~{\ref{fig:algorithm-tebd-vs-dmrg}}b.
+Despite the difference in the scaling of computational complexity with respect to bond dimension, we observe that $\text{TEBD}^2$ and $\text{DMRG}^2$ reach similar accuracy at a given time for isoTNSs of different bond dimension. }